 Please Note that you are viewing the non-styled version of the Ohio Emergency Management Agency website.
 Either your browser does not support Cascading Style Sheets (CSS) or it is disabled.
 We suggest upgrading your browser to the latest version of your favorite Internet browser.

 The Ohio EMA Training and Exercise Section coordinates and conducts the Ohio Emergency Management and Homeland Security Training and Exercise programs.
-Our audience includes state and local emergency management professionals, first responders from all disciplines, volunteer organizations active in disaster response and preparedness, and private organizations and citizens with a role or interest in keeping Ohio safe from all hazards, natural or man-made.
-We also coordinate with other federal and state training providers and are the State Administrative Agency (SAA) training and exercises point of contact.
+Our audience includes state and local emergency management professionals, first responders, volunteer organizations, private organizations and other partners that are focused on keeping Ohio safe from all hazards, natural or man-made.
+We also coordinate with other federal and state training providers and are the State Administrative Agency (SAA) point of contact.

-From this page, you can find information on current courses being offered through Ohio EMA in Columbus at the State Emergency Operations Center or around the state at local training facilities.
-If you have a profile please access the Learning Management System in the left panel and login to view and register for courses.
+From this page, you can find information on current courses being offered through Ohio EMA.
+If you have a profile please access the Public Safety Training Campus in the left panel and login to view and register for courses.
 If you do not have a profile, you must create a new profile to access the course listing and to register for course offerings that interest you.

 The exercise program implemented and managed by the Ohio Emergency Management Agency (OEMA) provides first responders, emergency managers, public health and service providers, volunteers, elected officials, private industry and others with the skills necessary to protect life and property through preparedness exercises in response to simulated, natural and/or man-made disaster scenarios.
 The exercises focus on the four (4) phases of emergency management, which are mitigation (prevention), preparedness, response, and recovery.